OlafenwaMoses/ImageAI/README.md

 <h3><b><u>Custom Image Prediction </u></b></h3>
 <b>ImageAI</b> provides classes and methods for you to run image prediction your own custom objects using your own model trained with <b>ImageAI</b> Model Training class.
 You can use custom models trained with SqueezeNet, ResNet50, InceptionV3 and DenseNet and the JSON file containing the mapping of the custom object names.
-You will find below the 'Full Details & Documentation' link below the image.
+You will find the 'Tutorials & Documentation' link below the image.
 Click the link to see the guide to sample training codes, explainations, best practices guide and documentation.
 <br>
 <p><br>